pingcap/docs/sql-statements/sql-statement-modify-column.md

     ERROR 8200 (HY000): Unsupported modify column: table is partition table
     ```

-* Does not support modifying some data types (for example, some TIME types, Bit, Set, Enum, JSON, etc.) are not supported due to some compatibility issues of TIDB cast function with MySQL's behavior.
+* Does not support modifying some data types (for example, some TIME types, Bit, Set, Enum, JSON) are not supported due to some compatibility issues of the `cast` function's behavior between TiDB and MySQL.

     ```sql
     CREATE TABLE t (a DECIMAL(13, 7));